mjrlowe/terminal_images/README.md

 - [ ] Correctly handle square characters such as emojis
 - [ ] Don't count modifier characters (e.g. emoji skin tones) as separate characters (unless they aren't modifying anything and are visible)
 - [ ] Way to get higher resolution outputs for color mode?
+- [ ] Option for width as a percentage of terminal screen
 - [ ] Detect whether terminal theme is light or dark automatically?
 - [ ] Better error handling (e.g. 404 when fetching image)
 - [ ] Add support for webp images